 A. It is very important to us that all our students receive the most up-to-date training on the current techniques and standards that apply in the industry.
 We’ve chosen our teaching team to make sure you learn from the very best tutors.

 All of our tutors are professional make-up artists, hair artists or prosthetic artists who are actively working in the industry.
 Our teaching team also includes experts and specialists from every sector, including film, TV, theatre, fashion and prosthetics.
 They are constantly working with the newest products, which means you will be taught the cutting edge training needed to go out and work in the industry.

-A. Yes, once you have graduated you will be given a certificate that can be used to show your experience and skill.
+A. Yes, once you have graduated you will be given a certificate and a percentage pass mark that can be used to show your experience and skill.
 Each certificate will detail the courses and modules you have completed.
-A certificate from The Iver Academy is a recognised qualification and will show prospective employers the excellent level of training you have received.
-We are accredited by the British Accreditation Council and affiliated to The National Film And Television School.
+A certificate from The Iver Make-up Academy is a recognised qualification and will show prospective employers the excellent level of training you have received.
+We are accredited by the British Accreditation Council, ScreenSkills and affiliated to The National Film And Television School.

-A. Yes, all graduates of our Iver Academy courses are regularly sent job opportunities.
-Our industry connections cover all aspects of TV, film, theatre and the fashion world, which means we often have fantastic openings to help you progress in your career.
+A. Yes, all graduates of our full time courses are invited to join the IMA agency.
+Graduates are regularly sent job opportunities from all aspects of TV, film, theatre, fashion and events.
+We often have fantastic openings to help you progress in your career.
 We are able to assist with work experience and placement roles, which can develop into paid work once graduates are able to demonstrate their skill and experience.

 To date all our graduates from our full time courses who are UK based have been offered work experience or paid work.
 It is then up to the individual to make the most of these opportunities and also to be proactive in seeking work placements in all areas of make-up, hair and special effects.
 No training academy can guarantee work to their graduates but we can boast an unblemished track record to date.